Tristannn1337/Ivory/README.md

 ---------------

 -   **Late Withdrawal Penalty**
-    -   If a validator balance is withdrawn past the maturity block, a penalty is calculated based on the number of blocks that have past since the maturity block.
+    -   If a validator balance is withdrawn past the maturity block, all additional operator rewards are allocated to the bond on top of the APR being applied to the total duration.
-    -   The intent is that the penalty would start negligibly low and increase over time, consuming any additional operator profit being earned within a few days, and start cutting into the operator's profits within a week.
-    -   Calculated by interpolating between APR and multiplied APR over X number of blocks after the grace period.
-        -   Over how many blocks does the APR interpolate?
-Grace period?
-So grace period serves two purposes?
+        -   excess_rewards = (withdrawal_balance - 32) / total_blocks * max(blocks_past_maturity - grace_period, 0)
+        -   principal_yield = principal * (APR / total_years)
+        -   bond_value = min(principal + principal_yield + excess_rewards, withdrawal_balance)
+        -   operator_balance = withdrawal_balance - bond_value

 -   **Early Withdrawal Penalty**
-    -   If a validator balance is withdrawn before the maturity block, a penalty is calculated based on the number of blocks left until the maturity block.
+    -   If a validator balance is withdrawn before the maturity block, a penalty is calculated against the operator's rewards based on the number of blocks left until the maturity block with a quadratic bias towards lower penalties.
+This means operators who exit early keep less of their accumulated rewards.
+This doesn't mean the operator would lose any of their stake,unless they were slashed by the network in which case the slash is magnified.
-    -   The intent is that the penalty would start out at it's highest and lower over time, reducing to nothing within days of the maturity block.
-    -   **TODO: penalty equation** ... maybe an interpolation between either a hardcoded value or a multiple of the contract APR over the number of blocks until maturity, minus 5 days?
+        -   principal_yield = principal * (APR / total_years)
+        -   normalized_time_to_maturity = max(blocks_until_maturity - grace_period, 0) / maturity_term
+        -   early_withdrawal_penalty = (withdrawal_balance - 32 - principal_yield) * pow(normalized_time_to_maturity, 2)
+        -   bond_value = min(principal + principal_yield + abs(early_withdrawal_penalty), withdrawal_balance)
+        -   operator_balance = withdrawal_balance - bond_value

 -   **Temporary Development Fee on Withdrawal**
     -   When a validator's balance is withdrawn and the balance is portioned out to the operator and token holders, a small development fee may be taken from the realized profits.